-The demand for skilled Spring Boot developers continues to soar as the tech industry evolves.
-Spring Boot, a powerful extension of the Spring framework, is designed to simplify developing new Spring applications through convention over configuration.
-This innovative framework focuses on streamlining deployment and development processes, making it a preferred choice for building microservices and enterprise applications.
-With its robust auto-configuration features, Spring Boot allows developers to focus more on business features and less on boilerplate code.
+Spring Boot, a powerful extension of the Spring framework, is designed to simplify the development of new Spring applications through convention over configuration.
+With its focus on streamlining deployment and development processes, Spring Boot has become the most sought-after and innovative framework for developing Java-based and robust auto-configuration features.
+It allows developers to focus more on business features and less on boilerplate code.

-Top Spring Boot Interview Questions and Answers for Freshers
+Spring Boot Interview Questions and Answers for Freshers

-Here are the most frequently asked spring boot interview questions for beginners.
+Here are the most frequently asked Spring Boot interview questions for beginners.

-1. What is Spring Boot and what are its Benefits?
+1. What is Spring Boot, and what are its Benefits?

 2. What makes Spring Boot superior to JAX-RS?